Gibbons-Lab/2021_microbiome_course_utils/README.md

-# 2021_microbiome_course_utils
+# ISB Virtual Microbiome Series - course utils

-A small Python package used for the course.
+This is a small Python package used for the course.